Alex Reynolds, CEO

 Katy has spent her working life in Zimbabwe, UK and Portugal and in one way or another has had strong connections with schools in Zimbabwe where her dad was an English teacher and, latterly in Swaziland (or eSwatini) where both her parents taught.
 She herself was placed, as Learning Support, in the ESL/SEN department at an IB school in Portugal.
 Katy loves to travel and meet people, learning about new cultures and ways of being.

-Joanna de Beer, Recruitment Adviser
+Joanna de Beer, Lead Recruitment Adviser

 Jo has extensive experience in international education and education development management.
 After graduating from Kingston University with a BA Hons degree in English Literature and a PGCE from St Martin’s College, she springboarded into the international education scene.
 Since then, she’s never looked back, and her career has taken her to Tanzania, Russia, Brazil and her current location, Papua New Guinea.
 Jo has taught every year level from Eary Years through to Secondary, as well as a range of subjects.
 She has also enjoyed leadership, consultancy, teacher training and advisory roles, and has found her MSc in International Development Management a valuable asset.